 - Social ties such as membership with religious or recreational organizations in Canada

-- Having health coverage or driving license in Canada
+- Having health coverage or a driver’s license in Canada

 - Being a member of Canadian unions or professional organizations

 - Canadian citizenship

 Other Residential ties for tax purposes

 As mentioned above tax residency is determined on a case by case basis due to specific circumstances of every individual.
-If you are hiring the services a professional tax consultant in Canada, most of the time they should be able to help you file the tax returns under the right status.
+If you are hiring the services of a professional tax consultant in Canada, most of the time they should be able to help you file the tax returns under the right status.
 If you do not wish to hire a tax professional, you can easily request for determination of residence status from the Canada Revenue Agency by filling up and sending the relevant form.
 There are two forms used for this purpose; Form NR74 is used when you enter Canada and Form NR73 is used when you leave Canada.
 There are usually processing time involves with these requests so you should consider sending these forms earlier to avoid any delays.

 What is the Date of Change of Residency Status for tax purposes in Canada?

 As mentioned previously Canada taxes the worldwide income of its residents.
 For the newcomers and leavers, Canada taxes all individuals as residents for the part of the year when they are considered residents and other parts of the year as non-residents when they are not.

 Along with the determination of residency status, the other most critical factor is the date when the residency status change for income tax purposes in Canada.
 This is also important to know that tax residency in Canada does not necessarily have to be the same as residency status for immigration purposes; an individual can be a tax resident while not having a permanent resident status or vice versa.
 So, do not confuse yourself with immigration status.